paulo-xavier/news-homepage_FRONTENDMENTOR/README.md

 - 100% for Best practices
 - 100% for SEO

-### My gains and tools for testing 🎁
+### My gains and tools for testing 🛠

-Throughout the development of this project I focused on applying best practices for HTML structure, including descriptive names for IDs and classes, meta description, attributes for improving performance and accessibility, etc. The tool I used for testing those parameters was Lighthouse, provided by Google.
+Throughout the development of this project I focused on applying best practices for HTML structure, including descriptive names for IDs and classes, meta description, attributes for improving performance and accessibility, etc. The tool I used for testing those parameters was [Lighthouse](https://chromewebstore.google.com/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk?hl=pt-BR&pli=1), provided by Google.

 I also focused on developing a responsive website for all devices, providing a flexible design for improving user experience.
-For testing those parameters I used Responsive Viewer and Simulador de Celular.
+For testing those parameters I used [Responsive Viewer](https://chromewebstore.google.com/detail/responsive-viewer/inmopeiepgfljkpkidclfgbgbmfcennb?hl=pt-BR) and [Mobile Simulator](https://chromewebstore.google.com/detail/mobile-simulator-responsi/ckejmhbmlajgoklhgbapkiccekfoccmk).

 ## Screnshot 🖼